ANWITA934/useless_project_temp/README.md

 - Member 3: Aravind Sunil -NSS College Of Engineering

 ### Project Description
-Make people Happy
+Making people happy

 ### The Problem (that doesn't exist)
-SOFTWARE:-Problem is for people that gets bored out and for people that zone out suddenly HARDWARE:- To detect incoming cell phone calls
+SOFTWARE:-For people who get bored out and for people who zone out suddenly HARDWARE:- To detect incoming cell phone calls

 ### The Solution (that nobody asked for)
-- By making a website that generate random funny dark humour quotes that will cheer up people in real time
+- By making a website that generates random funny dark humor quotes that will cheer up people in real-time
 - By making a cell phone signal incoming detector using just one op-amp